Retention and Promotion

 - To achieve a passing grade in any nursing course, the student must receive a "C" or better in both clinical/laboratory experience and theory.
 If the clinical/laboratory experience takes place in more than one facility, there must be a passing grade ("C" or better) for the student's performance at each facility.

 - Policy concerning promotion: If at the end of a semester, a student fails to maintain an overall (cumulative) grade point average of 2.00 AND an overall grade point average of 2.00 in all nursing courses, the student will be placed on academic probation.
-(See the School of Nursing Student Handbook regarding details of retention and promotion.)
+(See the Nursing Student Handbook regarding details of retention and promotion.)

 Requirements for Graduation